isaacnmm/pestpolicy-hugo2XX/content/posts/springfree-trampoline-vs-regular/index.md

 Dr. Keith Vivian created safe trampolines by eliminating all areas on a regular trampoline that cause injuries.
 Thus, he eliminated steel coil springs and the rigid perimeter frame to come with the safest trampolines of our time.

 The Springfree Trampolines also feature a SoftEdge mat that provides 30 times more shock absorption than regular pads.
-This mat also eliminates all the hard edges on the jumping area to make it injury
-- free for the user
+This mat also eliminates all the hard edges on the jumping area to make it injury-free for the user

 The springfree also comes with an enclosure net that helps to cushion wayward jumpers and protect them from falling to the ground.
 The structure feature flexible enclosure rods that reinforce the safety net eliminating the need for metal poles

 ###  What Is a Regular Trampoline?

-Regular trampolines commonly known as Spring
-- based trampolines use springs to reinforce the structure.
+Regular trampolines commonly known as Spring-based trampolines use springs to reinforce the structure.
 The springs can pinch or injure the user.
 Hence, they are not as safe as the springfree trampolines.

 However, the Regular Trampoline are more affordable and their spare parts are easily accessible.
 They also come in different shapes including oval, rectangle, and round.
 All of these shapes provide a different experience in terms of the bounce.